briandgomez/Study/Security+/Security Operations.md

 # Hardening Targets
+<u>Hardening</u>: securing a system by reducing the the number of weak points/openings an attacker can leverage

 - Mobile devices
     - Updates are critical for bugs and security patches
-    - Segmentation can protect data where company and user data are separated
+    - Segmentation can protect data.
+The company and user data are separated

 - Workstations
     - Automate monthly patches
-    - Remove software from the device to reduce the chance of a attack (less options = less vulnerabilities)
+    - Remove unnecessary software from the device to reduce the chance of a attack (less options = less vulnerabilities)

-- Switches
+- Network infrastructure devices
+    - Includes switches, routers, etc.
     - Always change the default credentials
     - Check with manufacturer for any security updates as they are the only ones who will know